-Salida is known for its splendid art, excellent cooking and endless adventure.
+Salida is known for its splendid art, excellent cooking, and endless adventure.
 There is a ton to see and do around this town, located about three hours southwest of Denver at an elevation of 7,083 feet.

-Along with delicious restaurants, Salida is known for world class recreation.
-A top notch ziplining course calls Salida home, as do a lot of biking and nature trails that are recognized for their outstanding beauty.
+Along with delicious restaurants, this Chaffee County Seat is known for world-class recreation.
+A top-notch ziplining course calls Salida home, as do a lot of biking and nature trails that are recognized for their outstanding beauty.

 The charm of Salida is that of a very quiet, peaceful mountain town where people can go to unwind.
-Low stress activities, such as golf and hot springs, make it pretty easy to relax.
-If you are looking for an affordable place to go that offers all the luxuries of a decadent resort, try Salida.
+Low-stress activities, such as golf and the hot springs, make it pretty easy to relax.
+If you’re looking for an affordable place to go that offers all the luxuries of a resort, try Salida.
 You’ll feel like a local among the 5,791 permanent residents that call the town home.

 Arkansas River – This river runs directly through downtown, coming from the north by Leadville, and then heading east at Salida to Pueblo.
 There is outstanding fishing, as well as whitewater rafting on the Arkansas River.

 - Numerous rafting outfits can be found close to town, featuring beginner trips for the whole family as well as more advanced rapids.
 Browns Canyon National Monument lies just north of Salida and is one of the popular sections for rafting in the state.

-Hot Springs – Located right in town, the Salida Hot Springs & Aquatic Center has the biggest indoor hot springs pool in the country.
-It’s a big hot springs fed swimming pool, however, you can also rent private tub filled with hotter mineral springs water, minus any chlorine.
+Salida Hot Springs – Located right in town, the Salida Hot Springs & Aquatic Center has the biggest indoor hot springs pool in the country.
+You can also rent a private tub filled with hotter mineral springs water, minus added chlorine.

-There are several other great hot springs within a reasonable drive.
-South of town via Poncha Pass in the San Luis Valley are Joyful Journey and Valley View hot springs.
-To the north of Salida on Highway 285 is Mount Princeton and Cottonwood hot springs.
+- There are several other great hot springs within a reasonable drive.
+South of town via Poncha Pass in the San Luis Valley is Joyful Journey and Valley View hot springs.
+To the north of Salida on Highway 285 are Mount Princeton and Cottonwood hot springs.
 All four resorts provide on-site lodging and are worth exploring.

 Read about the best things to do near Salida.